jedireza/hapi-mongo-models/README.md

 MongoDB's native Node.js driver.
 It's a real deal ODM with tons of features.
 You should check it out.

 We wanted something in between the MongoDB driver and Mongoose.
-Something more light weight.
-Something where we can interact with collections using simple Javascript classes and get document results as instances of these classes.
+Something light weight where we can interact with collections using simple JavaScript classes and get document results as instances of these classes.

 We're also big fans of [hapijs](http://hapijs.com/) and their object schema validation library [joi](https://github.com/hapijs/joi).
 Joi works really well for defining a model's data schema.

-It's just Javascript.
+It's just JavaScript.

 ## Install